 Safe Harbor provides outreach and/or satellite services throughout the FIVCO ADD District.
 Outreach programming includes: non-residential counseling and advocacy services, domestic violence support groups, agency information and community referrals.
 Outreach staff provides daily outreach office hours throughout local communities while providing victim call-out services for local emergency rooms, local service agencies and the Cabinet for Families and Children.

-Under the direction of the Volunteer Services Coordinator, Safe Harbor provides general domestic violence education and annual domestic violence awareness campaigns to the general public.
+Under the direction of the Outreach Coordinator, Safe Harbor provides general domestic violence education and annual domestic violence awareness campaigns to the general public.
 Activities include Safe Harbor information booths, awareness campaigns, media promotions, public events and general fundraising activities.
 Safe Harbor’s community services coordinator, under the direction of Safe Harbor’s executive director, serves as the agency spokesperson.